isc-projects/bind9/doc/dev/dev.md

 * Copies of code that could be unified in a helper function
 * Premature optimizations
 * Compiler warnings introduced
-* Portability issues:
- * Use of non-POSIX library calls or options
+* Portability issues, such as the use of non-POSIX library calls or options
- * API changes correctly reflected in Windows `*.def` files
 * DNS/protocol problems
 * Cut/pasted code that may have been modified in one place but needs to be modified in other places as well
 * No tests or inadequate tests